 Google Scholar, PubMed, or CV

 Whitaker graduated from UC Santa Barbara in 2013 with a BS in Biopsychology.
-He is currently working as a research assistant, focusing bottom-up proteomics.
-He is responsible for operation and maintenance of Thermo LTQ Orbitrap XL instruments.
+He began working at the Pasarow MS Laboratory as a research assistant in 2015 and was admitted to UCLA’s MCIP Ph.D. program in 2019.
+Whitaker’s research primarily focuses on bottom-up proteomics.
+He is responsible for the operation and maintenance of Thermo LTQ Orbitrap XL instruments.

 Post Doctorate Scholar | Archaeology